cuckoosandbox/cuckoo/docs/book/src/introduction/what.rst

     * Traces of win32 API calls performed by all processes spawned by the malware.
     * Files being created, deleted and downloaded by the malware during its execution.
+    * Memory dumps of the malware processes.
     * Network traffic trace in PCAP format.
     * Screenshots of Windows desktop taken during the execution of the malware.
-    * Traces of assembly instructions performed by the malware.

 Some History
 ============

 Cuckoo Sandbox started as a `Google Summer of Code`_ project in 2010 within `The Honeynet Project`_.
-It was originally designed and developed by *Claudio “nex” Guarnieri*, who still mantains it and coordinates all efforts from joined developers and contributors.
+It was originally designed and developed by *Claudio “nex” Guarnieri*, who is still the main developer and coordinates all efforts from joined developers and contributors.

 After initial work during the summer 2010, the first beta release was published on Feb.
 5th 2011, when Cuckoo was publicly announced and distributed for the